 Your data on all websites

-This means it injects a JavaScript to the current web page, know as “content.js”.
-The Turn Off the Lights browser extension use this feature, so it can detect the video player and track the play status for the “AutoPlay” feature.
+This means it injects JavaScript into the current web page, known as “content.js”.
+The Turn Off the Lights browser extension uses this feature, so it can detect the video player and track the play status for the “AutoPlay” feature.

 Your tabs and browsing activity

 You can read more about this specific permission here on Google Chrome Developer Code’s documentation.
-And do not forget that the Open-Source Turn Off the Lights browser extension is available at Github.
+And do not forget that the Open-Source Turn Off the Lights browser extension is available on GitHub.
 And you are free to look in the code.
 That is readable and not compressed.
+And you can suggest ideas on how to improve this experience for the users.

 Tip to choose and install a good extension.